 North Carolina General Statutes section 20-4.01(23) defines a motor vehicle as “every vehicle self-propelled and every vehicle designed to run upon the highways which is pulled by a self-propelled vehicle.”
 A highway is defined (by Statute 20-40.01(13)) as property that is used for the “purposes of vehicular traffic.”
 Highway and street are synonymous.

-The riding lawn mower thus isn’t considered a motor vehicle and instead would probably fall under the definition of farm tractor, which under Statute 20-4.01(11) specifically names “mowing machines.”
+The riding lawn mower thus isn’t considered a motor vehicle and instead would probably fall under the definition of a farm tractor, which under Statute 20-4.01(11) specifically names “mowing machines.”

-This leads to the North Carolina Statute that defines uninsured motorist coverage, in particular 20-279.21(b)(3), that says, in part, "uninsured motor vehicles shall not include…a farm-type tractor or equipment designed for use principally off public roads.”
+This leads to the North Carolina Statute that defines uninsured motorist coverage, in particular 20-279.21(b)(3), that says, in part, “uninsured motor vehicles shall not include a farm-type tractor or equipment designed for use principally off public roads.”

 This doesn’t mean that the man driving the mower won’t be held responsible for his damages to your car; your car insurance company will go after him after they pay out for the repairs to your car.
 While you can’t use your uninsured motorist property damage (UMPD) coverage to get your car repaired, you said you also had full coverage, so you can make a claim under your collision coverage.

-With your collision coverage, you do have a deductible to pay out, but your car insurance company should subrogate with the at-fault driver of the lawn mower for not only the money they are out for repairs but also for your deductible amount.
+With your collision coverage, you do have a deductible to pay out, but your car insurance company should subrogate with the at-fault driver of the lawn mower for not only the money they are out for repairs but also your deductible amount.
 If they don’t, then you personally should be able to pursue the man for your deductible amount.